kwaldenphd/interactive-visualization-python/README.md

 241. Now we can use the `px.scatter_mapbox()` function to add point data to our figure.

-242. This example take sthe `open-street-map` base map from the previous section and adds point data for 1,000 US cities with highest population count.
+242. This example takes the `open-street-map` base map from the previous section and adds point data for 1,000 US cities with the highest population count.

 ```Python
 # import pandas